cedlemo/Tortosa/README.md

 make
 ```

-On a lot of linux distributions, it's recommanded to use `./configure --prefix=/usr`
+On a lot of linux distributions, it's recommended to use `./configure --prefix=/usr`
 See the INSTALL file for more informations.